-- COVID-19 and the response have changed everything.
+- The societal response to the virus: COVID-19 and the response have changed everything.
 It is worth learning about and considering, if for no other reason, because you can make money and avoid losing money.

-- If there is one specific thing we should avoid to prevent the development and spread of coronaviruses, it is concentrated exhaled breath.
+- The appropriate prevention measure: If there is one specific thing we should avoid to prevent the development and spread of coronaviruses, it is concentrated exhaled breath.

 - Genetic immune boost represents an attempt to artificially boost our immune systems against a disease instead of hygienically cleaning the conditions responsible.
 Realistically, we are nearly ignoring ventilation.
 This is the first time we have ever openly declined to fix the conditions that cause a disease.
 I expect genetic immune boost to be unsuccessful long-term against an unrelenting onslaught of virus evolution in the indoor economy.

-- Fusion energy would solve the virus by making it possible to continue climate control indoors and bring in enough fresh (AKA “make-up air”).
+- A dream solution: Fusion energy would solve the virus by making it possible to continue climate control indoors and bring in enough fresh air (AKA “make-up air”).
 Will we make it to fusion?

 Reflection After a Year

 But this is my outlet, so I’m swinging away.

 Reaching the year point reminds me that at the beginning of all this I had not payed attention to any news for several years prior.
 I need to put this to rest so I can move on and go back to mostly ignoring the “news.”
 This has to be the last virus post.